sriganesh/hn-live/README.md

 - Live feed of new stories and comments
 - Front page view with infinite scrolling (just like HN's front page!)
-- Show HN, Ask HN, and Jobs sections
+- Show HN, Ask HN, Jobs, and Best sections
 - Three themes to choose from:
   - Classic HN orange
   - Dark mode